 Using the phil & teds Traveller Crib

 The Traveller feels sturdy and well-made, and I feel pretty confident it’s going to outlast our baby’s ability to use it (when she’s two or three years old).
-If we have another baby, or pass it on to another family, I expect it will last for their kids too – it’s a well-made piece of nursery furniture.
+If we have another baby, or pass it on to another family, I expect it will last for their kids too – it’s a well-made piece of nursery furniture, although certainly not a proper crib.

 Setting it Up